 The National Bio and Agro-Defense Facility (NBAF) is a new 574,000 square foot biocontainment laboratory facility that will provide state-of-the-art infrastructure for developing vaccines, performing diagnostics, and developing countermeasures against large animal foreign animal diseases (FADs) and zoonotic diseases.
-The 48 acre NBAF campus, with support facilities, contains over 700,000 of facility space.
-The Department of Homeland Security in coordination with USDA led the design of NBAF.
-DHS S&T is building the facility to standards that fulfill the mission needs of the U.S. Department of Agriculture (USDA) which will own, manage and operate the NBAF once construction and commissioning activities are complete.
+The 48-acre NBAF campus, with support facilities, contains more than 700,000 of facility space.
+The Department of Homeland Security in coordination with U.S. Department of Agriculture (USDA) led the design of NBAF.
+DHS S&T built the facility to standards that fulfill USDA’s mission needs.

 The NBAF design represents extensive efforts to “right-size” the laboratory, above and beyond typical efforts to determine square footage needs, including consultation with operators of existing large animal biosafety level 4 (ABSL-4) laboratories in other nations.
 Scoping activities included the following:

 - Several extensive and iterative design reviews were held to confirm the NBAF size and scope by identifying laboratory spaces and animal holding rooms that can be shared thereby participant agencies, thus eliminating duplicate spaces.

 - Benchmarking tours of other biocontainment labs took place to learn best practices and incorporate efficiencies in design;

 - The design team hosted an international peer review of prominent researchers and facility operators to evaluate overall efficiency, throughput, room sizes, and flexibility to handle emerging zoonotic diseases;

 - A facility mockup was commissioned to ensure that space clearances are appropriate for equipment and research processes unique to each space type.

 Modern Biocontainment Standards